top of page

 Thanks B&Q in Basingstoke for gifting us a recycling shed, for which we are very grateful

-We're totally volunteer-run, so please be careful what you deposit with us, as we are delighted to collect your items which can be recycled but haven’t got the resources to sort and process other items.
+While we are delighted to collect your items which can be recycled, we haven’t got the resources to sort and process other items.
 If too many of the wrong items are deposited for recycling (‘wishcycling’), we may be forced to close the scheme all together.
-Remember that other soft plastics can be taken to the soft plastic recycling bin at the Co-op, and hard plastics (tubs and pots) can be taken to Sainsbury’s at Hatch Warren in Basingstoke if you’re going that way anyway.
-Similarly Tetrapaks are still collected at Tesco Extra in Andover.

 Please do keep an eye on the St Mary’s Overton - Plastic For Charity Recycling Facebook group and the recycling guide, as Terracycle schemes do sometimes close down and therefore what we be able to collect is likely to change from time to time.